 This homemade vegan Baileys recipe makes approximately 2 cups.
 If you are entertaining or plan to give this homemade festive vegan liqueur away as gifts, you can double the recipe.

-Whether the mixture curdles or not, I recommend using a fine sieve to collect the coconut milk solids.
-I've tried it with and without, and I much prefer the filtered version.
+Whether the mixture curdles or not, I recommend using a fine sieve to collect any coconut milk solids.
+I've tried it with and without, and I prefer the filtered version.

-Otherwise, your Irish cream will be much thicker the next day, like pudding.
-If this happens, you can dilute the Irish cream with water, coffee, or almond milk which is thinner.
-Mix it up well and strain with a sieve to remove any coconut solids.
+Otherwise, your homemade vegan Baileys will be much thicker the next day, like pudding.
+If this happens, you can dilute it with water, coffee, or almond milk which is thinner.
+Mix it up well and strain it with a sieve to remove any coconut solids.

 Substitutions